Click the logo to return to the HOME page

 (this address is for mail & parcels only)

-ON THIS PAGE (scroll down to the
+Scroll down to the

-appropriate BLUE number and heading :
+appropriate BLUE number and heading:

-2. Details on what is and what is not in the book,
+2. Details on what is and what is not in the

 5. Artwork Conservation & Risks